 Students will have only one vehicle on campus at a time unless approved by the Director of Public Safety.

-Students: $79 per permit fee.
-(Gryphon and Foley Hall students parking fee is included in the Rutland parking fee)
+Students: $81 per permit fee.
+(Parking for students living in Foley Hall is included in the Rutland parking fee).

 Faculty/Staff: fee included as part of employment